-On two-lane roads or pavements where traffic is maintained on a chip seal constructed that workday, a traffic control pilot vehicle operated at no more than 25 miles per hour (40 km/h) in the immediate work area.
+On two-lane roads or pavements where traffic is maintained on a chip seal constructed that workday, provide a traffic control pilot vehicle operated at no more than 25 miles per hour (40 km/h) in the immediate work area.

 Protect all utility castings, monument boxes, and other similar items using tarpaper or other approved material.
 Remove protection before sweeping and opening to traffic.